NBA-Paul leads Suns to win over Bucks in NBA Finals opener | Sports-Games

 NBA-Paul leads Suns to win over Bucks in NBA Finals opener

-The Suns got contributions up and down the lineup, with six players scoring in double figures, and made 25 of their 26 free-throw attempts while the Bucks connected on just nine of 16.
-Bucks' forward Giannis Antetokounmpo, who was playing in his first game since hyperextending his left knee in the previous series, did not appear to be suffering any lingering issues from the injury.
-Game Two of the best-of-seven series is on Thursday, again in Phoenix.
+"He deserves a ring and I'm in a position to help him get it."
+Bucks' forward Giannis Antetokounmpo, who was playing in his first game since hyperextending his left knee in the previous series, did not appear to be suffering any lingering issues from the injury, playing excellent defence and grabbing 17 rebounds.
+However, the Suns' stood tall to limit the two-time league MVP to 20 points in his 35 minutes of action.

 - Country: